shalanah/notes/2019_06-FEM-4SemCompSci5hrs.md

 - Analyze how efficient an algorithm is
 - Care about orders of magnitude diff in time
 - Big O really is big picture... not about the details... don't care about small changes in time
+- bigocheatsheet.com
+  - Spacial complexity: sorting the array itself and not creating new arrays (O(1))... memory stuff :)

 ### Example: 3x^2 + x + 1
 - Showed with varying inputs.